-The City's high credit ratings result in low interest rates on its debt.
+The City has earned some of the highest credit ratings in the nation and as a result receives some of the lowest possible interest rates on its debt.
 These low interest rates result in a lower overall cost of capital to the City.
 This Debt Policy will assist the City in determining appropriate uses of debt financing, establish certain debt management goals and assist the City in maintaining its high credit ratings, while assuming a prudent level of financial risk and preserving the City's flexibility to finance future capital programs and requirements.
-Additionally, this Debt Policy is intended to set forth criteria for selecting firms to provide certain financial, legal, and other related services that will ensure that a fair and open selection process is used which provides opportunities for all qualified firms.
+Additionally, this Debt Policy is intended to set forth criteria for selecting firms to provide certain financial, legal, and other related services that will ensure that a fair and open selection process is used which provides opportunities for all qualified firms, including minority and women owned businesses.